 For transplanting, plant one seed per cell in our heavy-duty seed starting trays.
 Once the green stems reach 6-8″ in length and/or they can be easily pulled from the seed trays, the transplants are ready to go in the ground.
 Transplant leeks 6″ apart along the row with a row spacing of 24″.
 If drip irrigation is used, leeks may be planted on double rows with drip irrigation in the middle.
 We suggest burying the drip tape 3-4″ deep and planting on both sides of the tape.

 Leeks are heavy feeders and will require significant nutrient inputs throughout their lifespan.
 We recommend feeding them with our 20-20-20 and Ammonium Sulfate fertilizers.
 Administer 20-20-20 shortly after transplanting.
-The phosphorous and potassium in the 20-20-20 fertilizer will help to promote solid root development, while the nitrogen will promote vegetative growth.
+The phosphorous and potassium in the 20-20-20 fertilizer will help to promote solid root development.
 Once transplants are established, we recommend side-dressing or injecting with our Ammonium Sulfate fertilizer.
 Side dress or inject 1 cup per 20 feet of linear row every 3-4 weeks after transplanting.

 Tadorna Leek Planting Information

 Seed Spacing: 6″